gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part8.md

 In this part we'll introduce items, and add an inventory menu.

-By the end of this part, the game will look like this:
+By the end of this part you'll be able to pick up, use, and drop items.

 {% image item-menu.png %}